The Dinah History

 2011, The Dinah showcased Natasha Bedingfield, Dev and The Cataracs.
 2012,, The Dinah brought in legendary Chaka Kahn and Nina Sky and Winter Gordon.
 2013, Karmin headlined, with Havana Brown and Uh Huh Her.

-2014 marked another banner year, with a solid gold line up of Grammy winners and nominees, including: Tegan and Sara, Mary Lambert, Eve, Eveleyn Champagne King, Thea Austin and chart topper Iggy Azalea.
+2014 marked another banner year, with a solid gold line up of Grammy winners and nominees, including: Tegan and Sara, Mary Lambert, Eve, Eveleyn Champagne King, Thea Austin and record breaking chart topper Iggy Azalea.

 Mariah began her entertainment career in 1988 when she debuted Club Skirts, originally as a Sunday night dance club for San Francisco/Bay Area women.
 She quickly branched out to a Saturday night dance Club, The Girl Spot, which reached international status, and was open for 15 years!

 In 1996, Mariah brought the Dinah concept to Northern California, and The Monterey Women’s festival was born.
 A mini-Dinah, The Club Skirts Monterey Women’s festival was held for seven years.
 In 2003, Mariah bought The Cherry Bar in San Francisco and presented a seven day a week lesbian nightclub concept to San Francisco.
 She sold it in 2006 to focus solely on the Dinah and partnering with girl nightclubs around the country to spread the Dinah word.

 Mariah completed two terms on the Board of Equality California, the non-profit organization that was pivotal in winning the marriage equality battle in California.
 She has served on the “Women’s Night” committee for the Los Angeles Gay and Lesbian Center.
 Both organizations are past charity recipients of The Club Skirts Dinah Shore Weekend.